ane-eena/KissuneVaults/replit.md

 # Kissune K-pop Collection

 ## Overview
-Kissune is a vibrant K-pop collection website integrated with Discord bot.
-Collectors can add K-pop cards, wallpapers, and frames via Discord's `/addcard` command, and they appear instantly on the colorful, fun showcase website.
-Images are stored in AWS S3 for reliable hosting.
+Kissune is a vibrant K-pop collection website with Discord OAuth authentication for staff management.
+Collectors can add K-pop cards, wallpapers, and frames via Discord bot integration, and they appear instantly on the colorful, fun showcase website.
+All data is stored in MongoDB with images hosted on AWS S3.

 ## Features
+- **Discord OAuth Login**: Staff can log in with Discord (Owner has full edit/delete permissions)
 - **K-pop Themed Design**: Vibrant pink, purple, and cyan color scheme inspired by K-pop album art
 - **Multiple Item Types**: Cards (794x1154px), Wallpapers (2635x1636px), and Frames (794x1154px)
-- **Category System**: Limited, Event, Regular, and Collabs
+- **Category System**: Limited, Event, Regular, and Collabs with gradient styling
+- **Rich Metadata**: Idol name, group, theme, subcat, code, and print number tracking
-- **Discord Bot Integration**: Add items using `/addcard` slash command
+- **Discord Bot Integration**: Add items using `/addcard` slash command via secure API
 - **AWS S3 Storage**: All images stored in S3 buckets with CDN delivery
+- **MongoDB Database**: Persistent storage for all card metadata and user accounts
 - **Beautiful Gallery**: Responsive grid with search, type filters, and category filters
-- **Item Details**: Individual pages with metadata, canvas dimensions, and sharing
+- **Item Details**: Individual pages with K-pop metadata, canvas dimensions, and sharing
+- **Owner Controls**: Edit and delete functionality for owner account
 - **Dark/Light Mode**: Theme toggle with K-pop inspired colors in both modes
 - **Real-time Updates**: Auto-refresh every 5 seconds to show new additions